FREQUENTLY ASKED QUESTIONS

 Rules are subject to change.

-5๐Ÿงƒ Can I bring food or beverages?
+May I bring food or beverages?

-Guests are permitted to bring up to two sealed non-alcoholic beverages per person (up to a total of 1 liter).
-Cans and glass bottles are not permitted on Festival grounds.
-Guests may bring one small insulated soft-sided bag, no larger than standard 6-pack size (6โ€ x 8โ€ x 5โ€) per person.
+Guests are permitted to bring up to two sealed non-alcoholic beverages (up to 1 liter) per person.
+Glass bottles are not permitted on Festival grounds.
+Guests may bring one small insulated soft-sided bag, no larger than a standard 6-pack size (6” x 8” x 5”) per person.

-6๐Ÿถ Are pets allowed?
+Are pets allowed?

-7๐Ÿ‘‹ Can I exit and re-enter the Festival?
+May I exit and reenter the Festival?

 Same day re-entry to the Festival is available.
 Guests will receive a hand stamp to re-enter.